RodionSav/react_catalog-phone/README.md

 Order results alphabetically for easy navigation.

 ### By Novelty
-Display the latest iPhone models at the top for users to quickly discover new releases.
+Order results by novelty for ease of navigation.

 ### By Price
-Allow users to sort and filter iPhones according to their budget.
+Order results by price for ease of navigation.

 ## Displaying the Number of iPhones per Page

-Choose from 4 to 16
+Choose from 4 to 16.
-Give users the flexibility to customize the number of displayed iPhones per page according to their preferences.
+Flexibility customize the number of displayed iPhones per page according to their preferences.